Infineon/secure-sockets/README.md

 ## Validity period verification

-The default Mbed TLS configuration provided by the *Wi-Fi middleware core library* disables the validity period verification of the certificates.
-To perform this verification, enable `MBEDTLS_HAVE_TIME_DATE` in the [mbedtls_user_config.h](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file.
+* The default Mbed TLS configuration provided by the *Wi-Fi core FreeRTOS lwIP mbedtls library* or *Ethernet core FreeRTOS lwIP mbedtls library* disables the validity period verification of the certificates.
+To perform this verification, enable `MBEDTLS_HAVE_TIME_DATE` in the *mbedtls_user_config.h*

+  * See the [mbedtls_user_config.h](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Wi-Fi core FreeRTOS lwIP mbedtls library for Wi-Fi kits

+  * See the [mbedtls_user_config.h](https://github.com/Infineon/ethernet-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Ethernet core FreeRTOS lwIP mbedtls library for Ethernet kits

-Ensure that the system time is set prior to the `cy_socket_connect()` function call.
+* Ensure that the system time is set prior to the `cy_socket_connect()` function call.
 To set the system time, get the time from the NTP server and set the system's RTC time using `cyhal_rtc_init()`, `cyhal_rtc_write()` and `cy_set_rtc_instance()` functions.
 See the [time support details](https://github.com/Infineon/clib-support/blob/master/README.md#time-support-details) for reference.

-See the code snippet given in [secure sockets API documentation](https://Infineon.github.io/secure-sockets/api_reference_manual/html/index.html) to get the time from the NTP server.
+* See the code snippet given in [secure sockets API documentation](https://Infineon.github.io/secure-sockets/api_reference_manual/html/index.html) to get the time from the NTP server.

 ## PKCS/Non-PKCS mode